From a four-time Newbery Honor author, a novel that was awarded the 2001 Coretta Scott King award and the Los Angeles Times Book Prize

 Lafayette loves his brothers and would do anything if they could face the world as a team.
 But even though Ty'ree cares, he's just so busy with work and responsibility.
 And Charlie's changed so much that his former affection for his little brother has turned to open hostility.

 Now, as Lafayette approaches 13, he needs the guidance and answers only his brothers can give him.
 The events of one dramatic weekend force the boys to make the choice to be there for each other--to really see each other--or to give in to the pain and problems of every day.

-(www.jacquelinewoodson.com) is the recipient of a 2020 MacArthur Fellowship, the 2020 Hans Christian Andersen Award, the 2018 Astrid Lindgren Memorial Award, and the 2018 Children’s Literature Legacy Award.
+(www.jacquelinewoodson.com) is the recipient of a 2023 Guggenheim Foundation Fellowship, a 2020 MacArthur Fellowship, the 2020 Hans Christian Andersen Award, the 2018 Astrid Lindgren Memorial Award, and the 2018 Children’s Literature Legacy Award.
 She was the 2018–2019 National Ambassador for Young People’s Literature, and in 2015, she was named the Young People’s Poet Laureate by the Poetry Foundation.
 She received the 2014 National Book Award for her New York Times

 bestselling memoir Brown Girl Dreaming